 What is the Best Cold Press Juicer for You?

-As you can see, there are excellent options available when it comes to low speed, masticating juicers.
+As you can see, there are excellent options available when it comes to low speed, cold press juicers.
 It is not necessary to go “top-of-the-line” in order to get something that works for you.

 For example, if you are a juicing beginner, then choosing a more affordable one, such as the Aicook Slow Juicer or the Hamilton Beach Juicer, might make you feel a little better about experimenting with juicing to see if it is right for you.

-Both the Kuvings and SKG juicers are compact and have good-sized feeding chutes.
-The Kuvings B6000s has greater functionality (think sorbets and nut milks) and is easy to clean; while the SKG A10 is the slowest juicer, easier on your purse and extracts a higher juice yield.
+Both the Kuvings and SKG juicers are compact and have a good-sized feeding chute.
+The Kuvings Juicer B6000s has greater functionality (think sorbets and nut milks) and is easy to clean; while the SKG A10 Slow Juicer is the slowest juicer, easier on your purse and extracts a higher juice yield.

-My favorite is the Omega J8006.
+My favorite is the Omega Dual-Stage Masticating Juicer J8006.
 Although it’s not the slowest juicer on the list, it’s versatile and robust, and very reasonably priced considering all it can do.
-Plus you get 15 years’ warranty!
+Plus you get a 15-year warranty!

-Ultimately you must choose the juicer that is best for your own circumstances.
+Ultimately you must choose the cold press juicer that is best for your own circumstances.
 Have fun on your juicer journey, and I hope I’ve been able to assist you along the way 😊